 - Chicken and King Prawn curry with boiled rice and no onions.

 - Reading a good book with a glass of wine by a roaring log fire.

 - The love of a Big Dirty Woman.
 Or two.

 - Watching a DVD in his nice, warm centrally-heated Stately Telly Topping Manor on a bone-chilling autumnal day where the wind doth blow on St Anthony's Estate like a nun farting.

 - Being right more often than being wrong.

 - A good, hard plop twice a day.

-- Planning the manic and ultraviolent vengeance that I will one day wreak upon those who have wronged me throughout the years.
+- Planning the manic and ultraviolent vengeance that Keith Telly Topping will, one day, wreak upon those who have wronged him throughout the years.

-- Sinking into a nice hot relaxing bath and lying there for forty five minutes doing nowt except listening to my heartbeat.
+- Sinking into a nice hot relaxing bath and lying there for forty five minutes doing nowt except listening to Keith Telly Topping's own heartbeat.